linrunner/tlp-doc/settings/usb.rst

 USB_AUTOSUSPEND_DISABLE_ON_SHUTDOWN
 -----------------------------------
-*This parameter is removed in version 1.7*
+*This parameter was removed in version 1.7*

 ::